Illicium verum

 Illicium verum (star anise or badian, Chinese star anise, star anise seed, star aniseed and star of anise) is a medium-sized evergreen tree native to South China and northeast Vietnam.
-Its star-shaped pericarps harvested just before ripening are a spice that closely resembles anise in flavor.
+Its star-shaped pericarp fruits harvested just before ripening are a spice that closely resembles anise in flavor.
 Its primary production country is China, followed by Vietnam and other Southeast Asian countries.
 Star anise oil is highly fragrant, used in cooking, perfumery, soaps, toothpastes, mouthwashes, and skin creams.
 Until 2012, when they switched to using genetically modified E. coli, Roche Pharmaceuticals used up to 90% of the world's annual star anise crop to produce oseltamivir (Tamiflu) via shikimic acid.

 Etymology and nomenclature

 Illicium comes from the Latin illicio meaning "entice" or "seduce".